Aloys Wach

 Aloys Wach or Aloys Ludwig Wachelmayr (sometimes Wachelmeier, 30 April 1892 – 18 April 1940) was an Austrian expressionist painter and graphic artist.
 He was born in Lambach, Upper Austria, and died in Braunau, Upper Austria.
-While his birth places him close to the generation that laid the foundations of modern art and especially expressionism, his life as an artist, however, began after cubism, futurism and the expressionists of the Der Blaue Reiter and Die Brücke movements had initiated a time of great changes.
+While his birthplaces him close to the generation that laid the foundations of modern art and especially expressionism, his life as an artist, however, began after cubism, futurism and the expressionists of the Der Blaue Reiter and Die Brücke movements had initiated a time of great changes.
 In his later life, Wach abandoned his artistic roots and distanced himself from his early expressionist works by turning to religious imagery.
 Today, however, those early works are seen as his greatest accomplishments.

 Biography

 Wach decided to become an artist early on in his life, and arrived in Vienna at the young age of 17, but initially suffered a series of setbacks.
-He was rejected as a student by the Academy in Munich and attempted unsuccessfully to study art in Vienna.
+He was rejected as a student by the academy in Munich and attempted unsuccessfully to study art in Vienna.
 He received formal education at the Knirr-Sailer painting school in Munich as well as, in 1913, the Académie Colarossi in Paris.
 He finished his studies with Heinrich Altherr in Stuttgart.

 In 1912, he briefly moved to Berlin.
 There, he met painter and graphic artist Jacob Steinhardt, who encouraged him to abandon older forms of expression and be courageous in the search for his own style.
 Wach was also confronted with the activities at the newly opened Sturm-Galerie, the German center of expressionism.
 Although it is not known for certain, he also probably saw the Blaue Reiter Exhibition and the first exhibits of the futurist movement.

 He then moved on to Paris, where he stayed from 1913 to 1914.
 He befriended Amedeo Modigliani and was introduced to some of the painters at the Bateau-Lavoir.
 He must also have seen work by Robert Delaunay.
 He quickly understood the importance of the new structures in painting.
 In that period, he created mainly expressionist-cubist drawings, etchings and wood carvings.
 During his stay in Paris, he also met his most important friend and supporter, the painter and art critic, Ernest L. Tross, whom he met again in Vienna (1919) and Munich (1931).

 In 1915 and 1916, Wach created a series of woodcuts showing the horror of war.
 Postcard-size woodcuts such as Ein Totentanz von 1914 ('A Dead Dance of 1914') and Straße der Schicksale ('Road of Destiny') depict an industrialized war of detonating bullets and dying soldiers.

 Wach served in World War I in non-combative assignments.
 In 1916/7, he published seven woodcuts to accompany a poem called Kriegstotentanz 1914, by an otherwise unknown poet named F.R.
 Zenz.

 Wach, Georg Schrimpf and Fritz Schaefler were members of the short-lived but important Aktionsauschuss Revolutionärer Künstler (Action Committee of Revolutionary Artists) which formed in 1919.
 Wach's woodcuts appeared in connection with radical causes and drew widespread attention in the daily press, at risk to himself.